julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 - anchoring the sleeper’s wandering soul
 - preventing malicious spirits from “perching” on the chest

-Some Alpine households placed rosemary in a corner opposite the bed—“where shadows gather.”
+Some Alpine households placed rosemary in a corner opposite the bed, “where shadows gather.”

 See also: **[Why Witches Plant Rosemary by the Doorways](/why-witches-plant-rosemary-front-door/)**.